programmerare/JapaneseMining/README.md

 ## Requirements

-- Anki 2.1.50+ (recommended: recent 23.x / 24.x)
+- **Anki**: Tested on **25.09.4**.
+Should work on recent Anki versions (25.x / 26.x).
+Older versions are untested.
-- Internet for Jisho and DeepL (and HyperTTS if used)
+- Internet connection for Jisho, DeepL, and HyperTTS (if used).
-- A DeepL API key if you want automatic translation (free tier works)
+- A DeepL API key if you want automatic translation (the free tier works).

 Optional but recommended: